 - The online sessions of the workshops will be held on all three workshop days from 1400–1800 CEST (UTC+2)

-We seek the accreditation of the workshop by the Swiss Institute for Postgraduate and Further Education in Medicine (SIWF / ISFM).
+The MME workshop 2021 has been accredited by the Swiss Institute for Postgraduate and Further Education in Medicine (SIWF / ISFM) with max.
+12 Credit Points.
 Participants will receive a certificate and can check with their national institutions if the credit points are accepted by them.
-Details will be published when available.

 - Applications can be sent through the online application form available at https://apply.melac.ch/

 Please be aware that places at the workshop are limited as we want to keep the format of the workshop as close as possible to the previous years, which includes time and opportunity for discussions.
 These are only possible in a smaller group and we can therefore not accomodate more than 50 people in total (including the speakers and faculty members).
 Participants will be selected with the aim of putting together a well-balanced group of speakers and participants to allow for productive discussions.

 Criteria for selection

 - The motivation and previous knowledge/ expertise/ experience of applicants

 - The function and institutional role of applicants